 Basil is very easy to grow and is ideal for container gardening.
 You can grow it indoors, so long as it gets a lot of sun.
 Basil plants hate the cold, and will shrivel and die when left outdoors in the colder months.

-Parsley is often taken for granted; it’s often used as garnish on fancy dishes or as toppings on rice, mashed potato or soup.
+Parsley is often taken for granted; it’s often used as a garnish on fancy dishes or as toppings on rice, mashed potato or soup.
 But don’t count it out just yet.

 This herb is more than food decor; it contains a significant amount of flavonoids and antioxidants that are helpful in cell repair and regeneration.
 It has anti-inflammatory properties so it’s good for people who are suffering from joint pain.
 Parsley is also rich in Vitamin C, which is good for your immune system and Vitamin K, which is essential in bone growth and development as well as blood clotting.
 And to top all that off, it contains a lot of lutein, beta-carotene and Vitamin A, which are helpful in maintaining good eyesight.

-Parsley is often taken as tea or made into a tincture.
+Parsley is often taken as a tea or made into a tincture.
 Its leaves and roots have also been used in traditional herbal medicine for centuries now.

 Another popular herb with lots of flavor, oregano is used in many Italian and tomato-based dishes.
 It also has a very potent essential oil, which is made up of more than 60 different compounds.
 This essential oil has antibacterial, antioxidant, antifungal, and anti-inflammatory properties.
 In other words, it can be used to treat bacterial and fungal infections, reduce swelling and helps in cell regeneration.
 Since it is quite potent, the essential oil is diluted first before use.
 Oregano also improves the immune system and aids in digestion.
 Like most herbs, it can be consumed as tea.

 Mint’s cool aftertaste can be attributed to large amounts of menthol.
-This cool aftertaste is the reason why it’s usually used to complement sweet teas, desserts and salads.
+This cool aftertaste is the reason why it’s usually used to complement sweet teas, desserts, and salads.
 But mint doesn’t just keep things fresh; it also has a lot of medicinal uses.
-Mint tea can be used to ease stomachache, chest pains and headaches.
+Mint tea can be used to ease stomachache, chest pains, and headaches.